katjacodes/gbrw/README.md

 2. As a new visitor to the website, I want find reader-friendly, well-organized information about the musical's content, background, and those involved in it.
 3. As a new visitor to the website, I want to find out how I can connect with the musical, especially on social media platforms I already use.
 4. As someone already familiar with the musical, I want to have a way to stay updated about recent developments related to the musical, including its new premier date.
-5. As someone already familiar with the musical, I want to know which businesses in my commmunity financially support artistic production.
+5. As someone already familiar with the musical, I want to know which businesses in my community financially support artistic production.
+(In progress)
 6. As a journalist focusing on local news and/or LGBTQIA issues, I want to be have access to background information about the musical and ways of contacting those involved.

 ### Wireframe mockups: